How to Fix “Unable to Build a Valid Certificate Chain for the Signer” Error?

 Now Let’s See How to do the same process Using Internet Options:

-• To verify the CA’s legitimacy, you should get a copy of its root certificate.
+• You should get a copy of its root certificate to verify the CA’s legitimacy.

-• Locate the “.cer” file that was supplied by that CA after downloading the root certificate.
+• Locate the “.cer” file supplied by that CA after downloading the root certificate.

 • Click the Certificate option in the Content tab of Internet Options in the Control Panel.
 Pick an Intermediate Certification Authority tab there.

-• Import your p12 certificate file by clicking Next on the Certificate Import Wizard.
+• Import your Cer certificate file by clicking Next on the Certificate Import Wizard.
 (Please use your password here.)

-• Select the following now: Select the Export check box to make this key exportable for backup purposes.
+• Select the following now: Select the No, Do Not Export Private Key Option check box to make this key non-exportable.

 • After this is done, you may go on to the next step, signing your Adobe Air application.